MEAdams/BibleVox/installation.md

 ### Instructions:
 1. Shut down any already running instance of the Festival speech engine.

-2. Copy the .festivlrc and BibleVoxLex.scm files into your top level "home" directory.
+2. Copy the .festivalrc and BibleVoxLex.scm files into your top level "home" directory.

 3. Start the Festival speech engine.